CDAT/cdms/docs/source/manual/cdms_2.rst

           For a global grid, the weight arrays are normalized such that the sum of the weights is 1.0 **Example:**
               * Generate the 2-D weights array, such that ``weights[i.j]`` is the fractional area of grid zone ``[i,j]``.
-              * from cdms import MV
+              * From cdms import MV
               * latwts, lonwts = gri d.getWeights()
               * weights = MV.outerproduct(latwts, lonwts)
               *  Also see the function ``area_weights`` in module ``pcmdi.weighting``."